uri-interop/interface/README.md

 Implementations MAY sanitize component values (e.g. by applying [`trim()`][]).

-Implementations MAY validate component values; the implementation MUST throw _LogicException_ (or an extension thereof) when a component value is invalid.
+Implementations MAY validate component values; the implementation MUST throw a [_UriThrowable_][] when a component value is invalid.

 Implementations advertised as readonly or immutable MUST be deeply readonly or immutable; they MUST NOT encapsulate any references, resources, mutable objects, objects or arrays encapsulating references or resources or mutable objects, and so on.